bryanwweber/orbital-mechanics-notes/orbital-maneuvers/phasing-maneuvers.md

 Although we've treated phasing maneuvers as useful to rendezvous two spacecraft, they can also be used to change the longitude above which a satellite orbits.
 Assume a satellite is in GEO above the prime meridian, a longitude of 0°E. The target longitude is 137.2°W. Determine the $\Delta v$ requirement if the phasing maneuver takes 1, 2, and 5 rotations of Earth.

-{numref}`fig:phasing-maneuver-example` shows the impulse point and the target longitude at the initial state.
+@fig:phasing-maneuver-example shows the impulse point and the target longitude at the initial state.
 Earth is rotating counterclockwise and the orbit of the satellite is prograde, the same as Earth's rotation.

 :::{figure} ../images/phasing-maneuver-example.svg
 :name: fig:phasing-maneuver-example